Amos-THX/Portfolio-News-Summary-using-Gemini/README.md

-# **Project: Build a daily portfolio insights pipeline for multiple accounts by leveraging Gemini alongside the Google Search API to automatically generate portfolio returns and market news.**
+# **Project: Build a daily portfolio insights + market headlines pipeline by leveraging Gemini LLM alongside the Google Search API.**

 ## **By feeding information of multiple accounts, and index returns from Yahoo Finance, we utilize the Google Gemini LLM to generate a daily portfolio and news summary**